 October 20th, 2014

-Last year, Britain achieved 88 per cent according to the BMRA.
-But from January next year, the bar rises to 95 per cent.
+Last year, Britain achieved 88 per cent according to the British Metals Recycling Association, but from January next year, the bar rises to 95 per cent.

 “The reality is that the only way those targets are going to be met is to get into this sort of technology.
 You can’t meet those targets by dismantling spare parts off a car,” says Graeme Carus, EMR’s director of business development.

 The Green Investment Bank recently reported that the UK generated 85 million tonnes of waste with a quarter ending up in landfill.
 Within the waste industry, metal recycling is a £5.6 billion a year business with 13m tonnes of steel, aluminium and other metals recovered from cars, food and drink cans, cookers, fridges and other white goods in 2005, according to the British Metals Recycling Association.